Jorrit05/uva-shared/assignment3/assignment-3.md

 }
 ```

-Another way of using multiple inheritance is by nesting classes, see next question.

 __Q11 In Java it is possible to define classes within classes (i.e. to nest class definitions).
 Such classes are referred to as inner classes.
 What kinds of inner classes exist?
 Explain why inner classes can be useful__